Caroline test: Requirements

 In Webster's original formulation, the necessity criterion is described as "instant, overwhelming, leaving no choice of means, and no moment of deliberation".
-This has later come to be referred to as "instant and overwhelming necessity".
+This has come to be referred to as "instant and overwhelming necessity".

 Significance

-The principle of self-defence had been acknowledged prior to the Caroline test, but it was notable for setting out specific criteria by which it could be determined whether there had been a legitimate exercise of that right.
+The principle of self-defence had been acknowledged prior to the Caroline test, but the formulation was notable for setting out specific criteria by which it could be determined whether there had been a legitimate exercise of that right.
 The test was accepted by the United Kingdom and came to be accepted as part of customary international law.

-The threat or use of force is prohibited by customary international law and the UN Charter when it is part of a preventive war waged against the territory of any State.
+The threat or use of force is prohibited by customary international law and the UN Charter when it is part of a preventive war waged against the territory of any state.
 In the Lotus case, the Permanent Court of International Justice decided, "the first and foremost restriction imposed by international law upon a State is that – failing the existence of a permissive rule to the contrary – it may not exercise its power in any form in the territory of another State."
-The Caroline test was recognized and endorsed by the Nuremberg Tribunal, who adopted the same words used in the test in judging Germany's invasion of Norway and Denmark during World War II.
+The Caroline test was recognized and endorsed by the Nuremberg Tribunal which who adopted the same words used in the test in judging Germany's invasion of Norway and Denmark during World War II.

-The right of self-defence is permitted, when the conditions of customary international law regarding necessity and proportionality are met.
+The right of self-defence is permitted when the conditions of customary international law regarding necessity and proportionality are met.
 Article 51 of the UN Charter recognizes "the inherent right of individual or collective self-defence if an armed attack occurs against a Member of the United Nations, until the Security Council has taken measures necessary to maintain international peace and security."
 The Caroline test applies in cases where Article 51 is not a permissive rule because a defensive action was taken before an armed attack occurred.

-To this day, the Caroline test is considered the customary law standard in determining the legitimacy of self-defence action.
+The Caroline test is considered the customary law standard in determining the legitimacy of self-defence action.
 In 2008, Thomas Nichols wrote:

 Thus the destruction of an insignificant ship in what one scholar has called a 'comic opera affair' in the early 19th century nonetheless led to the establishment of a principle of international life that would govern, at least in theory, the use of force for over 250 years [sic].